twhipple/twhipple.github.io/_posts/2020-07-16-Non_Technical_Pres.md

 # Future work
-With skiers separated into specific clusters it is now possible to target certain types of customers and focus marketing strategies based on the five groups, both for current customers as well as future customers.
+With skiers separated into specific clusters it is now possible to target certain types of customers and focus marketing strategies based on the five groups.
+This model can be used for both current customers as well as future customers.

 ### Google Distance API
 For about 100 dollars the Google Distance API can accurately calculate the driving distance for each customer ($5 per 1000 customers) based on zip code.
 While I'm not sure if this would change the numbers significantly, it would certainly be a more accurate statistic.